Vancouver Island Wedding Venues:

 Gulf Islands

-Slow pace, ferry access, and a remote feel.
+Slow pace, remote feel.
 Perfect for weekend-long celebrations with a smaller guest list.

-Trade-offs: Logistics are a bit more complicated.
-Not all Island vendors will travel for your wedding.
-Plan for longer timelines and higher transportation costs.
+Trade-offs: Ferry logistics add complexity.
+Not all vendors will travel.
+Plan for longer timelines and higher transport costs.

 TIP: